Over the past few years parametric solutions and their uses have started to get more attention.

 “When it comes to the captive purchasing protection, having reinsurance with a parametric element would speed up claims payments and allow the captive to deliver to the policyholder/parent quickly which is of benefit,” Adele Gale, head of ILS at Robus, said.

-Gale is optimistic that for the right individuals successful uses of parametrics in captives will be found, but did point out the fact that using parametrics in a captive would introduce basis risk.
+Gale is optimistic that for the right individuals successful uses of parametrics in captives will be found, but she also pointed out the fact that using parametrics in a captive would introduce basis risk.

 “The basis risk may be undesirable and need to be passed on to the policyholder/parent to ensure a coverage gap doesn’t emerge,” she noted.